Colpa

 Colpa is a genus of scoliid wasp.

 Taxonomy and phylogeny

 Despite historical treatment under the tribe Campsomerini, phylogenetic analysis revealed the genus to instead be sister to the tribe Scoliini.
 As a result, it was excluded from Campsomerini.
 Two possibilities were presented, pending results on the placement of Guigliana and Dasyscolia: either to treat a third tribe, Colpini, or to transfer the genera to Scoliini.
+Mitochontrial phylogenetic analysis corroborated that Colpa and Guigliana represented a third tribe, which they named Trielidini instead of Colpini to comply with ICZN guidelines.

 Species

 There are 24 species recognized in this genus: